This Bacon Shrimp Toast is so good, you’ll never order it from take out again! It’s surprisingly easy to make and sure to be a huge hit at parties!

 Some brought drinks, some brought food.
 It all worked out with what we had on hand, no one had to run out for anything.

-My one neighbor brought shrimp toast.
+So one of my neighbors brought shrimp toast.
 I had never tried it before – so I grabbed a few for my plate when they came around.
 Crispy, fried shrimp toast with a duck sauce for dipping.

 So you guessed it, I had to put my own spin on this appetizer to make it even better than the way I first tasted it and that’s how this Bacon Shrimp Toast happened.

 Googling recipes on shrimp toast led me to one recipe that seemed like it was a pretty authentic…why did it seems authentic?
 Don’t know, but the first ingredient was pork fat, which was also listed as optional.